Saigon War Remnants Museum

-“The competition attracts some 100,000 children each year, from which the War Remnants Museum – an institution dedicated to the history of the so-called American War – collects 2,000 to 3,000 pictures from children aged 5 to 15.
-The works are poignant testimony of the lingering legacy of war upon children generations removed from the fighting, and about the hopes for peace that fill the hearts of young people around the world.”
+“The competition attracts some 100,000 children each year, from which the War Remnants Museum – dedicated to the history of the so-called American War – collects 2,000 to 3,000 pictures from children aged 5 to 15.
+Poignant testimony of the lingering legacy of war upon children generations removed from the fighting, their art illustrates the hope for peace that fills the hearts of young people around the world.”

-In 2011 the War Remnants Museum and the General Science Library celebrated the 14th “Green Drawing Lines” contest encouraging urban children to participate in an amateur drawing contest involving cultural and educational topics.
-Of 28,000 drawings submitted 1,660 had a theme of “hope for a world of peace and friendship”.
+In 2011 the War Remnants Museum and General Science Library celebrated the fourteenth “Green Drawing Lines” contest encouraging children to participate in an amateur drawing contest involving cultural and educational topics.
+Of 28,000 drawings submitted, 1,660 had a theme of “hope for a world of friendship and peace”.
 On the anniversary of Vietnamese Teacher’s Day in November 2011, 120 paintings were placed on exhibit.

 “Speak Peace: American Voices Respond to Vietnamese Children’s Paintings is a traveling exhibition of artworks by children from Ho Chi Minh City (Saigon).
 Exhibitions of the original artworks produced by Vietnamese children have traveled to major cities in Denmark and Japan, and in 2011 arrived on a multi-city tour of the United States.
 The exhibit is an opportunity to consider the impact of war through the eyes of children, to consider its long-term effects on the psyche of a nation, and to reflect upon similar impacts of current conflicts around the world.”